 You may feel a brief sting when the numbing medicine (anesthetic) is given.
 You will feel a brief sharp pain and some pressure as the catheter is placed and moved into the artery.
 In most cases, you will feel only a sensation of pressure in the groin area.

 As the dye is injected, you will feel a warm, flushing sensation.
 You may have tenderness and bruising at the site of the catheter insertion after the test.

 Why is the Test Performed?

 This test is done:

-- When someone has symptoms of a narrowed or blocked blood vessel in the intestines
+- When there are symptoms of a narrowed or blocked blood vessel in the intestines

 - To find the source of bleeding in the gastrointestinal tract